securefederatedai/openfl/docs/index.rst

 Welcome to the |productName| Documentation!
 *******************************************

-Open Federated Learning (|productName|) is a Python 3 library for federated learning that enables organizations to collaboratively train a model without sharing sensitive information.
+Open Federated Learning (|productName|) is a Python\ :sup:`*`\ 3 library for federated learning that enables organizations to collaboratively train a model without sharing sensitive information.

 The aggregation to create the global training model is framework-agnostic, while the collaboration from local training models using local datasets supports any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\ :sup:`*`\  or `PyTorch <https://pytorch.org/>`_\ :sup:`*`\, via a plugin framework.

 .. |productName| has the following components: